Grade Level: Middle school

 - a few raw eggs (expect some to break during crash tests)

-- model car base kits; such as a wooden car kit for $9 at https://www.teachersource.com/product/wooden-car-kit/energy, the engineering sail car class pack (enough for 30 students) for $48 at http://www.pitsco.com/Try-This-Engineering-Class-Pack, or individually for $2.25 at http://www.pitsco.com/try-this-engineering-kit; alternatively, provide assorted craft supplies from which students construct their own basic model car bases
+- model car base kits; such as a wooden car kit at https://www.teachersource.com/product/wooden-car-kit/energy, the engineering sail car class pack (enough for 30 students) at https://www.pitsco.com/Try-This-Engineering-Class-Pack, or individually at https://www.pitsco.com/try-this-engineering-kit; alternatively, provide assorted craft supplies from which students construct their own basic model car bases

 - assorted building materials, such as cardboard, wooden craft sticks, tag board, foam sheets, felt sheets, cotton or polyester fill, chenille stems/pipe cleaners, plastic drinking straws, string/yarn, rubber bands, balloons

 - assorted tools and adhesives, such as rulers, scissors, tape, white glue, hot glue